mvelezEpam/mvelez-ci-coding-challenge/README.md

 ## Known Limitations
-- Missing summary endpoint (TBC)
-- Global exception handler is still being implemented
+- The filter endpoint is not as dynamic as I wished
 - Docker support not implemented yet
 - Tests have yet to be completed